DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-05-13-showing-providers-the-funding-they-receive.md

 This is the money the provider receives each month, separated by types of payment (for example, total amount of bursary money for all trainees for that month).

 The ‘payment profile’ always covers the whole academic year.
 It has payments that have been made and predicted payments.
 For example, if the user is looking at their payment profile in August they see one payment made in August and 11 predicted payments for the rest of the year.
-If the user is looking at their payment profile in July they see 12 payments that have been made and 6 predicted payments.
+If the user is looking at their payment profile in July they see 12 payments that have been made and no predicted payments.
 More payment types are added through the year.

-DTTP adds each month’s payment profile data to the last one.
+DTTP keeps a history of all previous versions fo the payment profile.
 For example, in August a user can see one payment profile, in July the user can see 12 payment profiles.
-Each payment profile repeats the data on payments made in previous months, but updates the current months and the predicted payments.

 ### 2. The ‘training bursary summary’ or ‘school direct summary’